MicrosoftDocs/azure-dev-docs/java/migrate-websphere-to-wildfly-on-azure-kubernetes-service.md

 If your application uses Entity Beans or EJB 2.x style CMP beans, you'll need to refactor your application to NOT use them.

-### Determine whether the JavaEE Application Client feature is used
+### Determine whether the JavaEE Application Client feature is in use

 If you have client applications that connect to your (server) application using the JavaEE Application Client feature, you'll need to refactor both your client applications and your (server) application to use HTTP APIs.